 10.1 – Entire Agreement; Conflicts

-Both parties agree that these Terms, along with any terms that apply to the Beta Services, Starter Program, Scholarship Programs, and/or a free trial (as applicable) through which Customer is using the Amplitude Services, are the complete and exclusive statement of the mutual understanding of the parties and supersedes and cancel all previous written and oral agreements, communications and other understandings relating to the subject matter of these Terms.
+Both parties agree that these Terms, along with any terms that apply to the Beta Services, Starter Program, Scholarship Programs, the Plus Plan, and/or a free trial (as applicable) through which Customer is using the Amplitude Services, are the complete and exclusive statement of the mutual understanding of the parties and supersedes and cancel all previous written and oral agreements, communications and other understandings relating to the subject matter of these Terms.

 10.2 – Severability

 In the event that any part or provision of these Terms is declared fully or partially invalid, unlawful or unenforceable by a court of competent jurisdiction, the remainder of the part or provision and the Terms will remain in full force and effect, if the essential terms and conditions of these Terms for each party remain valid, binding and enforceable.

 10.3 – Assignment

 Customer may not assign these Terms without Amplitude’s prior written consent.
 These Terms are binding upon, and inure to the benefit of the parties and their respective successors and assigns.